Passport and ID Document Verification in Canada

 RFID / NFC chip

-UK biometric passports (issued since 2006) contain an RFID chip storing a digitised facial photograph, the MRZ data, and (since 2010) two fingerprint images.
-The chip is protected by Basic Access Control (BAC), which uses data printed on the data page as the access key, and Extended Access Control (EAC) for biometric data, restricted to authorised government agencies.
+Canadian ePassports (issued since 2013) contain an RFID chip storing a digitised facial photograph and the MRZ data.
+The chip is protected by Basic Access Control (BAC), which uses data printed on the data page as the access key.

 Visual and optical security features